notlath/Guitara-Scheduling-System/README.md

 ## 🗄️ Archive

-The project includes an `/archive` directory that contains utility scripts, migration helpers, and test files that were used during development but are no longer needed for day-to-day operations.
-These files are preserved for reference purposes.

-See [Archive README](archive/README.md) for a detailed listing of archived files and why they were stored there.
+The project includes a comprehensive `/archive` directory that contains:

+- **Test Scripts**: All validation and testing scripts (Python & JavaScript) organized by category
+- **Documentation**: Complete implementation documentation, fix summaries, and progress tracking
+- **Migration History**: Database migration files and schema evolution tracking
+- **Utility Scripts**: Database setup, notification testing, and validation tools

-Recent archives:
+### Recent Organization Updates

-- **June 7, 2025** - Complete archive organization and documentation cleanup - All test scripts, validation tools, and documentation are now properly organized with updated references ([details](archive/README.md))
+- **January 2025** - Complete archive organization and documentation cleanup:
-- June 5, 2025 - Test scripts and database utilities cleanup - **UPDATED** with comprehensive test script cleanup ([details](archive/documentation/archive_log_2025-06-05.md))
-- June 2, 2025 - Migration and test scripts after database schema stabilization ([details](archive/documentation/archive_log_2025-06-02.md))
-- June 1, 2025 - Initial migration scripts and temporary files ([details](archive/documentation/archive_log_2025-06-01.md))
+  - All test scripts moved to `archive/scripts/testing/` with organized subdirectories
+  - Documentation updated with proper script references and implementation details
+  - Database migration history preserved in `archive/migrations_history/`
+  - Utility scripts categorized in `archive/scripts/database/`, `archive/scripts/notification/`

+The archive preserves the complete development history while keeping the main project directories clean and focused on active development code.

+See [Archive README](archive/README.md) for detailed information about archived content and how to access specific scripts or documentation.

 ---